Girls Elite Clubs National League (U12-U19)

 How many days per week will the ECNL teams train?

-How many games are played and how long is the ECNL season?
+How many games are played, and how long is the ECNL season?

-Each ECNL team plays approximately 25 league games, including six games at Showcases.
+Each ECNL team plays approximately 25 league games, including six at Showcases.
 The season begins in September and commences with the National Championship in late June/early July.

 How many players are selected per team?